KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 ## What’s Happening?

-The web is ready for a major upgrade.
+The web feels ready for a major upgrade.
 We had tightly coupled web frameworks in the Rails/Django years and lost them with the shift to API-powered SPAs.
-Emerging database-grade sync technology will recouple our application stacks allowing for a new era of framework innovation.
+The developing database-grade sync technology will tightly recouple our application stacks allowing for a new era of framework innovation.

 I see “local-first” as shifting reads and writes to an embedded database in each client via“sync engines” that facilitate data exchange between clients and servers.
 Applications like Figma and Linear pioneered this approach, but it’s becoming increasingly easy to do.
 The benefits are multiple: